UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/denis_andrei.rapa/index.md

 ### Week 20 - 26 May

+- I finished the whole code after many hours of debugging.
+- I put the hardware in a box and game it the look of a safe box.

 ## Hardware

 In my project, the Raspberry Pi Pico microcontroller serves as the central processing unit, mandated for the task.
 Its low power consumption ensures efficiency throughout.
 I've also integrated a 4x4 Matrix Keypad for user input, a servo motor for secure locking, and a buzzer for audible alarms.
 Each component is chosen with care to ensure a dependable system for safeguarding valuables.